Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: RQ1: Root Cause of Misconfigurations

 \subsubsection{Component incompatibility}

-{When the versions of configured components do not match, component incompatibility occurs, accounting for 47.05\% (56/119) of the component-dependency errors.
-By analyzing the cases, we find that 57.14\% (32/56) of component incompatibilities were induced by software upgrade.
+{When the versions of configured components do not match, component incompatibility occurs, accounting for \TODO{58\% (58/100)} of the component integration errors.
+By analyzing the cases, we find that {56.9\% (33/58)} of component incompatibilities were induced by software upgrade.
 Users have to upgrade or downgrade the software to the appropriate version.
-For instance, in \textbf{CC25}, the Apache failed to run because the version of \texttt{libapache2-mod-php5} did not match Apache v2.4.
-Moreover, 17 out of 56 component incompatibilities occurred because of the wrong default configurations of components.
-For example, in \textbf{CC26}, the TLS protocol configured in Nginx required at least OpenSSL 1.1.1, while the default version of OpenSSL in Amazon Linux was just \texttt{1.0.2k-fips}.
+For instance, in \textit{RC$\mathit{_{III}}$-Case\#24}, the Apache failed to run because the version of \texttt{libapache2-mod-php5} did not match Apache v2.4.
+Moreover, 17 out of {58} component incompatibilities occurred because of the wrong default configurations of components.
+For example, in \textit{RC$\mathit{_{III}}$-Case\#25}, the TLS protocol configured in Nginx required at least OpenSSL 1.1.1, while the default version of OpenSSL in Amazon Linux was just \texttt{1.0.2k-fips}.